eduardocruz/mcp-php-sdk/README.md

 ## What is MCP?

-The [Model Context Protocol (MCP)](https://modelcontextprotocol.io) lets you build servers that expose data and functionality to LLM applications in a secure, standardized way.
+The Model Context Protocol (MCP) lets you build servers that expose data and functionality to LLM applications in a secure, standardized way.
 Think of it like a web API, but specifically designed for LLM interactions.
 MCP servers can:

 - Expose data through **Resources** (like GET endpoints; they provide information to the LLM's context)
 - Provide functionality through **Tools** (like POST endpoints; they execute code or produce side effects)
 - Define interaction patterns through **Prompts** (reusable templates for LLM interactions)
-- And more!

 ## Core Concepts